mustafa3009/datasciencecoursera/GettingAndCleaningDataWeek4/ReadMe.md

 7. Merge the subject and activities with the training and test datasets using cbind function
 8. Convert the `activity` and `subject` columns into factors
-9. Calculate the mean by applying the melt and dcast functions 10.Create a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+9. Calculate the mean by applying the melt and dcast functions
+10. Create a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
 11. Store the result in file `tidy.txt`